erda-project/docs/docs/en/1.5/manual/dop/examples/deploy/nexus.md

 Click **Add Variable**, select the type as **File** and enable encryption, then upload settings.xml and define the variable name as `MAVEN_SETTING_FILE`.

 ::: warning Warning

-Encryption is required as the file includes sensitive information such as passwords.
+* Encryption is required as the file includes sensitive information such as passwords.
+* To avoid XXE attacks, the platform prohibits uploading XML files.
+XML files can be changed to settings_xml files (Linux system does not distinguish file types).

 :::

 An example of settings.xml is as follows: